wscherphof/fastify-htmxample/README.md

 Change the browser URL to http://localhost:3001.
 Now the browser will "hot reload" everything you change within the vite directory.
-Note that the Fastify server alse restarts on every change of a file in the repo.
+Note that the Fastify server also restarts on every change of a file in the repo.

 ## Demo
 Too demonstrate the setup, the app implements (not more than) a Register and